Pest Birds Australia: What Are They and How to Get Rid of Them?

-It’s never too early to start bird-proofing your home, especially if you live in an area plagued with pest birds.
-Or, if you’ve removed birds from your home, you’ll want to ensure that they don’t come back.
+It’s never too early to start bird-proofing your home or business, especially if you live in an area plagued with pest birds.
+Or, if you’ve removed birds, you’ll want to ensure that they don’t come back.

 Pest bird prevention methods include spikes, wire, netting, shock tracking, and perimeter roof-proofing.

 Bird pest control services can place spikes or bird wire anywhere outside your home, including ledges, roofs, and pipes.
 These stop birds from sitting on these surfaces by making access difficult or uncomfortable.

 Polyethylene bird netting is ideal for stopping birds from disrupting pebbled paths and pergolas.
 And roof-proofing helps protect your roofs and gutters from birds, droppings, and even leaves.